PVHL/jsObjDB/Readme.md

 	var obj = db.insertOne({ key: "hi" }); //	fine
 	var obj = db.insertOne({ key: "hi" }); //	exception - duplicate

 `insert` takes an array of objects, and will _not_ throw an exception on failure.
-Instead it will insert as many objects as possible, and return information about the results via a pair of cursors - `event.inserted` (successes) and `event.failed` (falures).
+Instead it will insert as many objects as possible, and return information about the results via a DBEvent object, which contains a pair of cursors - `inserted` (successes) and `failed` (falures).

 	var db = new jsObjDB("key");
 	var arr = [];